qgis/QGIS-Documentation/source/docs/user_manual/introduction/qgis_gui.rst

 * Tilt and rotate

-  * To tilt the terrain (rotating it around a horizonal axis that goes through the center of the window):
+  * To tilt the terrain (rotating it around a horizontal axis that goes through the center of the window):

     * Drag the mouse forward/backward with the middle mouse button